 According to this scripture, faith is the only requirement for the performance of miracles; nothing else is required.
 Throughout the Bible, Old and New Testaments, miracles have been performed by faith; and nothing else but faith has been the requirement.

 The highlighted bit in his quote, “heal at will,” is also problematic.
 Neither Jesus, nor his Apostles and disciples, were able to “heal at will”.
-They were only able to heal, or perform miracles, on condition of the faith of those involved:
+They were only able to heal, or perform miracles, on condition of, and in accordance with the faith of those involved:

 Matthew 13: